bergwerf/retro/_posts/2017-08-27-fltk-in-the-dart-vm.md

 ```

 I did find a solution to this problem by replacing a call to `Fl::run` with
-a cycle written in Dart that uses `Fl::check`, a function provided by FLTK that
+a periodic timer in Dart that uses `Fl::check`, a function provided by FLTK that
-is intended to allow FLTK to check for events.
-The resulting run function looks
+is intended to allow FLTK to check for queued events.
+The resulting run function
-like this.
+looks like this.

 ```dart
 Future<int> runAsync([Duration interval = Duration.ZERO]) {